JellyJoe198/macros/README.md

 These were made for Python 3.7 unless otherwise noted.

-### AutoHotkey
+## AutoHotkey
-these are not python but they are useful and not numerous enough for their own repository so i slapped them in here
+these are not python but they are useful and not numerous enough for their own repository so i slapped them in here.
+The main thing is a macro I made for a numpad to add extra functionality